 The Remuneration Committee has considered market practices for non-executive director compensation.
 On its recommendation, the Board has decided to maintain the fee structure unchanged from the previous year.
+The fee structure for the newly established Ethics and Conduct Committee is similar to that of the Nominating Committee and Remuneration Committee.

-The fee structure is as follows: Board chairman's fee
+The fee structure is as follows: